 Today’s Cash 5 results are in.
 Here are the winning numbers for Monday September 7, 2020

-So these are your Cash 5 results for Monday September 7, 2020:
+Your Cash 5 results for Monday September 7, 2020 are as follows:

 Did you know that?